rust-lang/rust-wiki-backup/Bikeshed-Numeric-Traits.md

 }
 ~~~

 Lastly it might be useful to disallow integer division, because this is a common source of error.
-(A function of two variables would be more explicit), but this appears to be a minority view
+(A function of two variables would be more explicit)

 ~~~
 trait NumOpExceptDivison <A, B : One + Zero> Mul<A, B> + Additive<A, B>